RunLLM/gitbook/api-reference/sdk-reference/package-aqueduct/aqueduct.client.md

            ECRResource, ]
 ```

-Retrieves a connected integration object.
+Retrieves a connected resource object.

 **Arguments**:

   name:
-  The name of the integration
+  The name of the resource

 **Returns**:

-  The integration object with the given name.
+  The resource object with the given name.

 **Raises**:

-  InvalidIntegrationException:
+  InvalidResourceException:
   An error occurred because the cluster is not connected to the
-  provided integration or the provided integration is of an
+  provided resource or the provided resource is of an
   incompatible type.

 <a id="aqueduct.client.Client.list_flows"></a>